Here’s what you should do if your phone charger gets wet:

 #2 USB Hubs

-Disassembly is usually harder with hubs than with a lot of other devices, so it might not be viable.
+Disassembling hubs is usually harder than with a lot of other devices, so it might not be viable.

 Dry the device as best you can and then let it air dry for those two days.